vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ### Common usage example

-In the following two examples, you can analyze how both composables are used in the simple use case.
+In the following examples, you can analyze how both composables are used in the simple use case.
 There are all above mentioned basic scenarios used in three main components: a product list, a cart, and a wishlist.
 It can be your basis for building real-life application implementation.

 ```vue
 <template>